After breakfast, Miss Fairy, Luca, and I played with Puppy. Then, we left for downtown Richmond to see the Richmond Folk

 We took the bus to the venue.
 There were many food stalls selling both international and local foods.
 I was attracted to an extremely colorful stall and ordered a cheeseburger there.

-Grabbing our food, we went to the Dance Pavilion.
-Musicians were playing blues and oldies on the stage.
-The performance was superb!
+After grabbing our food, we went to the Dance Pavilion.
+There were musicians playing blues and oldies on the stage.
+Their performances were superb!
 In the audience area, I was introduced to my BFF’s acquaintance, who had once visited Japan more than 30 years before.
 It was very interesting and inspiring to talk with him.
 After that, he suggested we dance together.
-He, my BFF and Miss Fairy started to dance in the dance area.
+He, my BFF, and Miss Fairy went to the dance area.
 At first, I would rather have remained in the seat.
-However, when I saw them dancing joyfully, I couldn’t resist joining them!
+However, when I saw them dancing joyfully, I could not resist joining them!
 We danced to the great American music together.
 (He said I was shaking it!)

 Richmond was the capital of the Confederacy during the Civil War.
-You can find relics of old bridge piers sticking out of the James River.
-The bridges were actually used as evacuation routes at that time.
+There were relics of old bridge posts sticking out of the James River.
+The lost bridges had been used as evacuation routes during the Civil War.

 (To be continued…)